 Have you watched all the latest shows on Netflix?
 Are you tired of looking at travel throwbacks on Instagram?
-If the answer is yes, we have a suggestion for you!
+If the answer is yes, we have a suggestion for you – five authors that could make you connect with the Caribbean.

 With travel plans put on hold and passports resting at the bottom of your drawer, there is still a great inexpensive way to explore, at least with our imagination that is.
 How might that be you ask?
 The answer is simple: by joining these 5 authors that will transport you to the Caribbean Islands.
 Take a plunge into their transparent waters, explore topics ranging from immigration and colonisation, to more contemporary issues of class and identity.
 There is so much more to the rich history of the Caribbean than paradise postcards that come to mind when you think about the Islands.
 Follow our reading recommendation, and discover aspects unknown to so many.
 Where history, cultures and personal experiences all come together.